AndrewFahlgren/PotionCraftUsefulRecipeMarks/README.md

 # Useful Recipe Marks

 A mod that lets you continue brewing from any recipe mark!
+Compatible with Potion Craft v1.0!

 NOTE: this only works with newly saved recipes.
 Pre-mod recipes will not have this functionality.
 This is because not enough information is currently stored to recreate a recipe and new information must be gathered while brewing.